Top Ways to Spend Date Night at the Pier

 Located near the Pier entrance, Fresco’s features a spacious wrap-around deck with views of the open water, boat-filled marinas and the Pier District.
 The restaurant serves lunch, dinner and weekend brunch, specializing in fresh seafood, steaks, burgers and pastas.
 With a full bar, Fresco’s is the perfect place to enjoy happy hour while the sun sets over downtown St. Pete.

 Take in a Sunset

-Virtually any place in the Pier complex will be ideal for viewing one of St. Pete’s famous sunsets, whether it’s all the way out on the Pier Point Fishing Deck, along the shaded Coastal Thicket or Walking Waterfront, out by the boat docks, or lounging in an Adirondack chair at the Pier Plaza and Tilted Lawn.
+Virtually any place in the Pier complex is ideal for viewing one of St. Pete’s famous sunsets, whether it’s all the way out on the Pier Point Fishing Deck, along the shaded Coastal Thicket or Walking Waterfront, out by the boat docks, or lounging in an Adirondack chair at the Pier Plaza and Tilted Lawn.
 Few sights are more memorable than orangey-pink skies behind St. Pete’s ever-growing downtown.

 Check out a Performance

-Entertainment and events will take place throughout the Pier grounds, but date-nighters will want to keep an eye out for regular performances in and around the Lawn Bowl and Event Plaza.
+Entertainment and events take place throughout the Pier grounds, but date-nighters will want to keep an eye out for regular performances in and around the Lawn Bowl and Event Plaza.
 The area will feature an ADA-compliant slope that provides enhanced sightlines to performances.
 The Pier’s event programmers will book an eclectic array of acts, so couples are sure to find performances that suit their taste.